soapmansantos/salvos_sim/README.md

 ## `salvos_gz`

-- ROS 2 and Gazebo simulation of a **263 kg heavy-lift tailsitter eVTOL pentarotor**, developed to design and test its custom flight control system.
+- ROS 2 and Gazebo simulation of a **263 kg heavy-lift tailsitter eVTOL pentarotor**, developed to design and test its custom flight control system.<br><br>